libre-devops/terraform-azurerm-windows-os-sku-with-plan-calculator/README.md

 module "os_calculator" {
   source = "github.com/libre-devops/terraform-azurerm-win-os-sku-calculator"

-  vm_os_simple = "WindowsServer2019" // will give you WindowsServer2019 sku properties, to be used in windows-vm module
+  vm_os_simple = "CISWindowsServer2019L2" // will give you CIS WindowsServer2019 L2 sku properties, to be used in windows-vm module
 }
 ```